quarkusio/quarkus-web-lab/3-comments/README.md

   -H 'accept: application/json'
 ```

-### The UI (Workshop really starts here)
+### The UI (Lab part really starts here)

 #### Lit

-We are going to use Lit[https://lit.dev/] to build a web component.
-You can navigate to mvnpm[https://mvnpm.org] to find any UI library:
+We are going to use [Lit](https://lit.dev/) to build a web component.
+You can navigate to [mvnpm](https://mvnpm.org) to find any UI library:

-👀 Have a look to the `pom.xml`, we declared Lit and some ready-to-use web-components to help us.
+👀 Have a look to the `pom.xml`, we declared Lit and some other ready-to-use web-components to help us.

 > **_NOTE:_**
 > The scope can be provided, as the bundler will bundle the needed js into your bundle, and there is not need to have the whole lib during runtime.